nathanRamaNoodles/Noodle-Synth/README.md

       * ex: b,c  means that the notes will be played one after the other(taking a breath)
     * Put a plus sign to indicate the next note is a slur with the current note
       * ex: b+c  means that the notes will be played like a slur in music(without taking a breath)

+So using these format rules, we can make this outline **= " duration period letter sharp/flat octave  " **

 Let's use some examples to understand the format of the song file.